-Displaying items by tag: Gerald R Ford International Airport
+Displaying items tagged: Gerald R Ford International Airport

 GRAND RAPIDS — Passenger travel has steadily rebounded since the depths of the pandemic slowdown, but Grand Rapids airport officials are concerned about the uncertainty over future business travel as well as a looming CARES Act deadline that could cause tens of thousands of layoffs at airlines.